-The Team
+1 The Team

+The V-Dem Institute is headquartered in Gothenburg, Sweden but has a large team spanning the globe.
 A complex undertaking like V-Dem requires coordinating the work of many individuals, each contributing with unique skills and knowledge.
 The core team is listed below.

-- The Steering Committee (SC) was created in 2014 for the purposes of overall guidance and decision-making connecting the various "branches" of V-Dem: 1) the original V-Dem data collection effort mainly led by Principal Investigators (PIs) Michael Coppedge, and John Gerring, Staffan I. Lindberg; 2) Historical V-Dem led by PIs Jan Teorell and Carl Henrik Knutsen; 3) the main V-Dem Research Program funded by Riksbankens Jubileumsfond with Staffan I. Lindberg as main PI and where Ellen Lust's program funded by the Swedish Research Council plays an important supportive role; 4) the experiment and vignettes part mainly funded by Lindberg's Wallenberg Academy Fellowship and where V-Dem's main methodologist Daniel Pemstein plays a key role; 5) and the consolidation of a coherent and permanent V-Dem research infrastructure for data collection, processing, dissemination and outreach with the V-Dem Institute's Deputy Director Anna Lührmann as well as Program Manager Josefine Pernes.
-All the above-mentioned individuals are members of the SC. - Principal Investigators (PIs) Coppedge, Gerring, Knutsen, Lindberg, Teorell currently constitute the V-Dem PI Board, the highest decision-making body.
-The PIs began their work in 2008. - Project Managers (PMs), along with the PIs, were instrumental in the development of survey questions and the preparation of the collection of data in specific substantive areas.
-Most of the Project Managers have been part of V-Dem since 2009.
-The diverse specialization of the team and the division of labor enable us to define concepts, identify existing data sources, and create survey questions that reflect the wideranging work and accumulated knowledge on these topics.
-It also allows for a decentralized system of informal consultation among experts (academics and practitioners) in these areas.
-Project Managers are also responsible for assuring crosscountry equivalence for their indicators, so that a given question is not interpreted differently in varying country contexts.
-The themes covered by the Project Managers are: - Direct Democracy (David Altman, Pontificia Universidad Católica de Chile)
+The Steering Committee (SC)

+The committe was created in 2015 for the purposes of overall guidance and decision-making connecting the various "branches" of V-Dem: 1) the original V-Dem data collection effort mainly led by Principal Investigators (PIs) Michael Coppedge, John Gerring, and Staffan I. Lindberg; 2) Historical V-Dem led by PIs Jan Teorell and Carl Henrik Knutsen; 3) the main V-Dem Research Program funded by Riksbankens Jubileumsfond with Director of the V-Dem Institute Staffan I. Lindberg as main PI and where Ellen Lust's program on Governance and Local Development (GLD) funded by the Swedish Research Council plays an important supportive role; 4) the experiment and vignettes part mainly funded by Lindberg's Wallenberg Academy Fellowship and where V-Dem's main methodologist Daniel Pemstein plays a key role; 5) and the consolidation of a coherent and permanent V-Dem research infrastructure for data collection, processing, dissemination and outreach with the V-Dem Institute's Deputy Director Anna Lührmann as well as Program Manager Josefine Pernes (currently substitute Program Manager Garry Hindle).
+All the above-mentioned individuals are members of the SC.
+In addition, the V-Dem Project Managers with responsibilities for various thematic areas of the data collection, has a representative on the SC (currently: Allen Hicken).